Tadeusz Foryś

-Tadeusz Foryś (born 31 October 1910 – 6 March 1987) was a football player and manager.
+Tadeusz Foryś (31 October 1910 – 6 March 1987) was a Polish footballer and manager.

 Career

 Foryś spent his playing career with Warszawianka.

 After his playing career, he went into coaching and management.
 In total he was assistant manager of Poland eight times, and the Polish first team manager twice.
 In the league he managed Polonia Warsaw, Gwardia Warsaw, Lechia Gdańsk, Arka Gdynia, ŁKS Łódź, Odra Opole, GKS Katowice, Ruch Chorzów, and Bałtyk Gdynia.

 In 1983 he became an honorary member of the PZPN (Polish Football association).

 Personal life

 His father, Walenty Foryś, was the president of the Polish Athletic Association.
 His brother, Czesław Foryś, was an athlete who competed for Poland in the 1928 Summer Olympics as a 1500m runner.
 He was the vice president of the Polish Athletic Association from 1949–65, and became an honorary president for the association in 1965.